 A Seven-Day Waiting Period for Time Loss Benefits

-For time loss benefits—that being financial compensation for lost wages due to the inability to work—a seven-day waiting period is required in Arizona.
+Arizona requires a seven-day waiting period for time loss benefits, which entail financial compensation for lost wages due to the inability to work.
 What are the implications?
 An injured worker will not receive compensation for the first seven consecutive calendar days that they are unable to work.

 Retroactive Workers’ Comp Benefits Will Be Paid If You Miss At Least 14 Days

 In Arizona, if a worker is unable to work for at least 14 consecutive days due to a job-related injury, they will be eligible for retroactive workers’ compensation benefits.
-This provision ensures that workers are compensated for the entire duration of their inability to work, including the initial seven-day waiting period.
+This provision ensures compensation for workers throughout their inability to work, including the initial seven-day waiting period.
 This policy aims to offer additional financial support to workers facing extended periods of disability due to work-related injuries.

 No Waiting Period for PPD Benefits, But Must Reach Maximum Medical Improvement

 Unfortunately, some job-related injuries and occupational diseases are so severe that they may leave a worker with permanent impairments.
 In Arizona, an injured worker may qualify for permanent partial disability (PPD) if they cannot make a full recovery from the injury/illness.
 In Arizona, there is no statutory waiting period for PPD benefits.
-That being said, injured workers must reach maximum medical improvement (MMI) before they can start receiving these benefits.
+That said, injured workers must attain maximum medical improvement (MMI) before they can begin receiving these benefits.

-Broadly defined, MMI is the point at which a worker’s medical condition has stabilized and no further improvement is reasonably expected.
-After reaching MMI, if a worker is found to have a permanent partial disability, they will only then be eligible to receive PPD benefits.
-The absence of a waiting period for PPD benefits ensures that workers can receive the financial assistance they need as soon as their medical condition is stabilized.
+Broadly defining it, MMI signifies when a worker’s medical condition stabilizes, and there is no reasonable expectation of further improvement.
+Upon reaching MMI, workers found to have a permanent partial disability become eligible to receive PPD benefits.
+The elimination of a waiting period for PPD benefits guarantees that workers can promptly receive the financial assistance they need once their medical condition stabilizes.

 Get Help From a Workers’ Comp Lawyer in Arizona Today